kerberos-io/documentation/content/hub/getting-started/index.md

 ## Accounts

 It is possible to create multiple accounts (also called sub accounts) within your main account.
 A sub account can be granted access to one or more groups, sites or cameras.
-The three different roles are:

-- Guest: will only see your media recordings.
-A guest cannot modify, delete or create something.
-- Editor: has full access, same permissions as the main account.

 {{< figure src="hub-accounts.gif" alt="Using accounts you can give external people access." caption="Using accounts you can give external people access." class="stretch">}}